wlach/orangutan/README.md

     drag 200 200 600 200 10 100
     sleep 2000

+Comments can also be added, either on a line by itself, e.g.:

+    # This is a comment.

+Or at the end of the line:

+    sleep 2000 # This is a comment.

+Block comments are also allowed at various positions:

+    { This is a comment. } tap 175 630 2 200
+    tap 175 630 { This is a comment. } 2 200
+    tap 175 630 2 200 { This is a comment. }

+Block comments will also output their contents to adb stdout prefixed by "{}: ", and will be printed before the execution of the command:

+ {}: This is a comment.

+We can also chain commands together with ";", linking them this way:

+    { before tap } tap 175 630 2 200 ; { after tap } sleep 2000 # This is a comment.

 To execute a script file, simply copy it onto the device, and run orng utility against it as follows.